Over 30 Years of Dedicated Experience

 New Orleans Dog Bite Lawyers

 On top of the physical injuries, dog bite victims often deal with severe psychological trauma and require ongoing psychological treatment.
 For many victims, life will never be the same.
-If you have been injured by a dog, speak with our New Orleans dog bite attorney.
+If a dog has injured you, speak with our New Orleans dog bite attorney.

 What to Do After a Dog Bite

-After a dog bite injury, it is important that you do the following:
+After a dog bite injury, you must do the following: